graememcc/funkierJS/docs/markdown/byName.md

 must be the exact object that was previously used to create the function being recurried.
 It is an error to try and recurry a curried function bound to one execution context to another.
-In particular, functions curried with [`curry`](#curry) or [`curryWithArity`](#curryWithArity) cannot be curried with an execution context: they have already been bound with an implicit `null` execution context. `bindWithContextAndArity` will throw in that case.
+In particular, functions curried with [`curry`](#curry) or [`curryWithArity`](#curryWithArity) cannot be curried with an execution context: they have already been bound with an implicit `null` execution context.
+Likewise, functions that have been curried using either [`objectCurry`](#objectCurry) or [`objectCurryWithArity`](#objectCurryWithArity) cannot be curried using `bindWithContextAndArity`, due to the different mechanism they use to acquire an execution context.
+`bindWithContextAndArity` will throw in that such cases.

 Unfortunately, funkierJS has no visibility into functions bound with the native `bind` method; attempting to curry such functions won't throw, but they will not work as expected.